sutantyo/LearningSpaceSurvey/README.md

 If you have a suggestion that hasn't been posted, you can certainly make one.
 For each topic, either say 'Lab' or 'Space' at the start, so that we can organise this easier later.

-Please also give it a label if you can:
+Please also tell us what label we should apply to it (only contributors canadd labels)
 - **need** for things you think are important
 - **wish** for things which would be nice to have, but you can live without
 - **question** or **discussion** if you just want to post a question or discuss things that are already approved